jxy/lmtools/README.md

 - Go 1.19 or later
 - API keys for the providers you want to use:
   - OpenAI API key
-  - Google AI Studio (Gemini) API key
+  - Google AI Studio API key
   - Argo user credentials

 ### Installation